MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## OnActionInvoked

 The widget host calls **OnActionInvoked** when the user interacts with an action you defined in your widget template.
-The following example shows an action definition from an example widget template.
-Note that the **verb** feel has the value "inc".
-The widget provider will use this value to determine what action to take in response to the user interaction.
+For the counter widget used in this example, an action was declared with a **verb** value of "inc" in the JSON template for the widget.
+The widget provider code will use this **verb** value to determine what action to take in response to the user interaction.

 ```json
 ...